Barnacl437/HELOS/README.md

  Deployment of the OS on some serious tasks is testing.

 ## License
-NVM that license, I didn't intent to add a license.
+NVM that license, I didn't intend to add a license.
 You are free to do something on this, like what you do with the FreeDOS project and whatever.

 Still think it will need a license?
 Use [WTFPL](http://www.wtfpl.net/) instead.